 - In spite of my best efforts it happens that the course Web site could have small problems (typos, missing link, etc.) - Anytime you see anything strange/broken on the Web site, please let me know right away!

 Grading

-- Two exams (35%)
+Two exams (40%)

-- One midterm exam
+One midterm exam

-- One final exam
+One final exam

-- Quizzes (15%)
+Quizzes (10%)

-- Roughly every week
+Roughly every week

-- Homework assignments (50%)
+Homework assignments (50%)

+Road the cyllobus' statement

-- Read the syllabus' statement about "academic dishonesty"
+Read the syllabus' statement about "academic dishonesty"

 Quizzes